 “There are not too many things he wants to do that he can’t,” says Janet proudly.
 “Drew’s a really happy kid, despite these challenges.
 And that motivates me.”

-Cooking With Zane: A Recipe For Understanding His Allergy
+Zane’s Recipe: For Understanding His Allergy

 Explaining milk allergy requires an extra dose of patience, says Kourtney Brumfield of Riverside, California.

 People tend to forget that dairy creeps up in countless common foods, from baked goods to ranch dressing.
 She answers question after question until they realize the full scope of what her son faces.
 (Her personal favorite: “How about organic milk?”)

 Nine-year-old Zane Jamerson is also allergic to egg, peanuts and tree nuts; he outgrew allergies to wheat and soy.
 But milk has posed the most risk for accidental exposure, especially when he was in daycare.
 He once reacted to an activity involving shaving cream.
 Then there was the time a classmate tripped and splashed her cup of milk into Zane’s face and eyes.